 Teachers too expressed their pleasure in the workshop, particularly enjoying links between the museum visit, learning about the historic use of locally found gabbroic clay, and the children’s own hands-on experience of making.
 One teacher talked about pupils returning to school ‘buzzing after the real-life experience of the potter’s wheel’ and another about the ways in which the different forms of making encouraged the children’s individual creativity and independence.

-These special workshops were made possible by a Heritage Lottery fund grant.
+In 2023 these special workshops were made possible by a Heritage Lottery fund grant.
 They are part of CAST’s ongoing schools programmes which are supported by the UK Government through the UK Shared Prosperity Fund.